BrockDyer/Reversi/README.md

 # Reversi
-A networked and local game of Reversi complete with a computer player to play against.<br>
+A networked and local game of Reversi.<br>
+A computer player is currently being researched and developed.<br>
 The goal of this project is to practice the concepts I have learned in my computer science classes.<br>
 Some of these include:
 - Object-oriented programming design patterns